fohalabi/fohalabi/README.md

 ## 🧑‍💻 About Me

-Full-stack developer evolving from frontend and backend web development into **Python engineering and fintech**.
+Full-stack developer evolving into **fintech**.
 I build clean, production-grade applications — from interactive UIs to data-driven APIs and containerized deployments.

 - 🔭 Currently building **PAYFLOW**
 - 🌱 Expanding into **Python, DevOps, Docker, and financial data engineering**